pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-beep.md

 ### User and Root Flags

-Now have an ssh session on to the box, check who we are logged on as:
+Now have an ssh session on to the machine, check who we are logged on as:

 ```text
 whoami